aks281/learngit/README.md

 #Hey
-this is my first repo on github
+this is my first repo on github.